nictamhk/nictamhk/README.md

 👋 Hi, I’m @nictamhk

-👀 I am a data scientist passionate of harnessing the power of big data and artificial intelligence to streamline and automate tasks.
+👀 I am a data scientist passionate of harnessing the power of big data and artificial intelligence to streamline and to automate tasks.
 <!--
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...